Class PGS_Meshing

 public static processing.core.PShape subdivideMesh(processing.core.PShape mesh, double edgeSplitRatio) Subdivides the faces of a mesh using the Catmull-Clark split approach, wherein each face is divided into N parts, where N is the number of vertices in the shape.
 Each edge is split according toedgeSplitRatio

 and connected to the face centroid.This subdivision method is most effective on meshes whose faces are convex and have a low vertex count (i.e., less than 6), where edge division points correspond between adjacent faces.
-This method may fail on meshes with highly concave faces because centroid-vertex visibility is not guaranteed.

 - Parameters: